canonical/ubuntu-pro-operator/README.md

 It is published under two names: `ubuntu-pro` and `ubuntu-advantage`.
 The `ubuntu-advantage` name is kept to avoid breaking existing deployments of this charm.

+The `ubuntu-advantage` charm has been officially deprecated and will not recieve any updates.
+All new features and updates will be made to the `ubuntu-pro-operator`.

 This charm is maintained by the Ubuntu Pro team within Commercial Systems at Canonical.

 ## Usage